citp/privacy-policy-historical/e/es/ess/essexapartmenthomes.com.md

-> *The following text is extracted and transformed from the essexapartmenthomes.com privacy policy that was archived on 2018-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181224010737id_/https%3A//www.essexapartmenthomes.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the essexapartmenthomes.com privacy policy that was archived on 2019-10-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191014014439id_/https%3A//www.essexapartmenthomes.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Essex Apartment Homes

 **Privacy Policy**

- _(effective November 2018)_
+ _(effective January 2019)_

 Essex Property Trust, Inc. (“Essex,” “we,” “our,” or “us”) is a real estate investment trust (REIT) that acquires, develops, redevelops, and manages multifamily apartment communities in California and Washington.
 This Privacy Policy describes our data practices regarding information that could be used to identify you or that is associated with information that identifies you (“Personal Information”).
 This Privacy Policy applies to Personal Information that we gather or collect via the Web Site, as well as to Personal Information collected offline by Essex.
 It does not apply to any Personal Information collected by third party web sites not operated by Essex.
 Except as set forth in this Privacy Policy, Essex will not share, sell, or rent individual Personal Information with anyone without your advance permission or unless ordered by a court of law.